nordbjerg/pathogen/README.md

 # Pathogen

-> An airborne disease has spread across the lands, destroying any civilization in its path.
+> It is the year 2142.
+An airborne disease has spread across the lands, destroying any civilization in its path.
 All you ever loved is gone - but why?
 In an effort to find answers, and maybe even a cure, you scavenge the remnants of civlization for food and gear, in the struggle for survival.

 Pathogen is a roguelike set in a procedurally-generated post-apocalyptic world.
+Explore the ruins of once proud cities, scavenge for food and build a shelter - fight for survival and hunt down the truth to what happened.

+# Download

+Download coming soon.

 # Compile